 While you were examining the nib and feed under magnification, did you take note of whether the nib lies nicely along the feed?
 If there’s a gap that isn’t big enough to break the capillary flow, that gap is also allowing lots of ink down to the nib tip.
 Bending the tines down will close this gap and reduce the flow.
 If the flow is too lean, bend back upward with extreme care until you’ve opened the nib just enough.

 A better way to close the gap between nib and feed, if you have a pen with a hard rubber feed, may be to heat the feed gently, getting the whole feed warm.
-There will come a point at which it will soften; stroke your finger along the under side of it to make it conform to the nib, and then, still holding it in place, plunge the entire end of the pen into cool water to set the feed in its new shape.
+There will come a point at which it will soften; stroke your finger along the under side of it to make it conform to the nib, and then, still holding it in place, allow the feed to cool in its new shape.
 Go slowly; as with nib bending, it’s easier to go further than to undo too much.
 This method is especially appropriate for pens whose nib slits are properly tapered.
-Do not attempt to re-set a plastic feed in this way! you will almost certainly destroy the feed.
+Do not attempt to re-set a plastic feed in this way!
+You will almost certainly destroy the feed.

 If you’ve read this far and are now quaking in your boots, fear not.
 The modifications I describe are all well within the capability of any competent repairer, and the cost for them should be relatively low.